 "You have everything you need?"
-Emma asked of her daughter as she stepped to the young girl and absently ran her fingers affectionately through the soft bushy brown hair.
+Emma asked her daughter as she stepped to the young girl and absently ran her fingers affectionately through the soft bushy brown hair.
 "You'll write and tell us all about the school?"
 Emma enquired as she gently cupped the young girl's cheek.

 "As often as I can, Mum," Hermione promised as she smiled lovingly up at the woman before her.
 The steam whistle blew signaling that it was nearly time to leave.
-Now that the moment was upon her she suddenly found that she didn't want to leave.
+Now that the moment was upon her Hermione suddenly found that she didn't want to leave.
 "Remember to watch for an owl with a letter tied to its talons," she reminded her mother.
 "I read it's helpful to have a treat for them as a way of thanking them," she added, wanting to drag out the goodbye for as long as possible.

 Hermione glanced nervously towards the train and then back at both her parents.
 "What if it's just like before?
 What if I can't…," her words trailed off nervously even as she unconsciously started to wring her hands in front of her robes.

-"We've always known that you were special," Niles offered in a gruff voice, heavy with emotion as he took his turn and embraced his daughter tightly.
+"We've always known that you were special," Niles offered in a gruff voice, thick with emotion as he took his turn and embraced his daughter tightly.
 Hermione was shocked to see her father's eyes sparkle with unshed tears when he released her.
 "Now go be magical," he told her with a forced smile and a slight shooing motion towards the train.

 Hermione smiled, suddenly finding herself choked up with emotions.
-Leaping forwards she threw an arm around each of their waists and hugged them as hard as she could.
+Leaping forwards, she threw an arm around each of their waists and hugged them as hard as she could.
 "I love you both so much!" she said loud enough for them to hear before turning and dashing towards the waiting train without looking back.
 Emma and Niles both watched their daughter board the train as they absently wiped tears from their cheeks.

-Hermione hastily entered the train and turned the corner into the walkway and nearly collided with a dark haired boy wearing a worried expression.
-"You haven't seen a toad have you?" he asked in a slightly desperate tone.
+Hermione hastily entered the train and turned the corner into the walkway and nearly collided with a dark-haired boy wearing a worried expression.
+"You haven't seen a toad, have you?" he asked in a slightly desperate tone.